Skip Navigation

 Learn more about our services

 Rehabilitation services are considered essential after a stroke or traumatic brain injury to regain lost abilities, especially during the initial recovery stage.
-However, the severity of the stroke or injury and any resulting complications will have an impact on overall recovery.
-Research indicates that those people who participate in a dedicated stroke rehabilitation program make greater gains during recovery than those who don't receive stroke rehabilitation.
+However, the severity of the injury and any resulting complications will have an impact on overall recovery.
+Research indicates that those people who participate in a dedicated stroke neurorehabilitation program make greater gains during recovery than those who don't receive neurorehabilitation.

 Happy couple outside.